-The new edition of What do graduates do? will be published in early December on Prospects Luminate.
-Here, in a sneak peek at this year's publication, Gabi Binnie explores how the snapshot of the past provided by Graduate Outcomes data can inform the support required by the students and graduates of the future
+Writing for this year's What do graduates do? report, Gabi Binnie explores how the snapshot of the past provided by Graduate Outcomes data can inform the support required by the students and graduates of the future

 The Graduate Outcomes survey provides insight into the activities of graduates once they gain their qualification and make their next step.
 By its nature, it is a glimpse into the, albeit recent, past.
 Even without the turbulence of the past two years, the world of work was changing, with digitisation, globalisation and social factors already changing the ways we work and think about work.
 How, if at all, can the graduate outcomes of the past help us support the graduates of the future?

 The big picture

 There are some differences in the employment outcomes of 2018/19 graduates, who were surveyed during the early pandemic, and 2019/20 graduates.
 The proportion of 2019/20 graduates in full-time employment has increased by five percentage points in comparison to 2018/19 (57.3%, compared to 52.3%).
 There is little difference in the part-time employment rates for 2019/20 (11.4%) graduates and the 2018/19 cohort (12.4%).